microsoft/aitour-e2e-dev-with-prompty-and-ai-studio/train-the-trainer/demos/demo_5_Prompty_eval.md

 ```

 ## Step 2: Describe and Evaluate the Joke
-In our system instructions provide a description around the joke and
+In our system instructions provide a description around the joke and evaluation metrics.
-evaluation metrics.
 The evaluation metrics will score the joke based on its relevance to the main intent in three main categories with examples based on each category:

 - Unrelated
 - Somewhat related
 - Directly related

 Lastly, the response should be JSON, including the score and reasoning.

-Next execute the Prompty code to get the joke’s score and reasoning.
+Execute the Prompty code to get the joke’s score and reasoning.

 ## Step 3: Add EvalPrompty to the PromptFlow